Japanese Red Bean Paste (Anko) – 2 Easy Ways, Less Sweet

 What is Anko?

-Anko (餡子) is a sweet red bean paste from Japan made from adzuki beans, quite popular in many Wagashi (Japanese traditional desserts).
+Anko (餡子) is a sweet red bean paste from Japan, made from adzuki beans, and it’s a star ingredient in many traditional Japanese desserts, or Wagashi.

 Three pairs of Japanese dorayaki, sweet red bean paste sandwiched between two fluffy pancakes, arranged neatly on a rectangular dish.